 Step 3: Head to the containing folder where you downloaded the file to, and double-click on the .zip file.

-Step 5: OS X’s System Preferences app will launch and ask you to install the screensaver – choose between installing it for only yourself, or for all users.
+Step 5: The System Preferences app will launch and ask you to install the screensaver – choose between installing it for only yourself, or for all users.

 Step 6: Click on the blue “Install” button, and the screensaver will be added to your screensaver library under System Preferences > Desktop & Screensaver > Screen Saver.

-Once you’ve installed the screensaver, you can then go in and start editing the appearance of the screensaver.
-This includes changing the watch face to be anything you’d like, and then configuring the colors to be what you’d like.
+Once you’ve installed the screen saver, you can then go in and start editing its appearance.
+This includes changing the watch face to be anything you’d like (ie. Simple, Chronograph, Normal, Utility, or X Large), and then configuring the colors to be what you’d like.
 The website notes that with all of the watch face and color combinations, there are 80 different variations of effects you can choose from.

 By clicking on the “Screen Saver Options…” button, you’ll open a prompt with combo boxes that let you choose the clock style you want to use and the colors you want to use.